xeolabs/scenejs/README.markdown

  just hotlink to the SceneJS core library downloads and they will download the plugins automatically as you need them.
 That's nice for putting SceneJS examples on code sharing sites like jsFiddle.

+### Serving plugins yourself
-If you'd rather serve the plugins yourself, instead of relying on the avialability of this repo, then grab a copy of the plugins and configure SceneJS to load them from your location:
+If you'd rather serve the plugins yourself, instead of relying on the availability of this repository, then grab a copy of the plugins and configure SceneJS to load them from your location:

  ```javascript